 - Store medicine out of reach

 Kitchen Baby Proofing

 Let's start with the kitchen as it's one of the most potentially dangerous locations in your home.
 It doesn't have to be, if you follow these rules:

-- cabinet locks- they help prevent little fingers getting pinched, and can also serve as a way to lock up household cleaners that baby should not be around.
+- cabinet locks- prevents little fingers getting pinched, and can also serve as a way to lock up household cleaners that baby should not be around.

 - outlet protectors-these are a baby proofing must have for every part of your room.
 This keeps baby from messing with the outlet, and/or putting things into the outlet.